The HST Non-Detection of SN Ia 2011fe 11.5yr After Explosion Further Restricts Single-Degenerate Progenitor Systems: Discussion

 The compressibility of the stellar envelope determines the thermal response timescale \citep{pan2012b}.
 Stars with high surface gravities confine the energy deposition to the outermost layers whereas the energy is deposited deeper into the stellar interior for low $\log g$ donors (cf. Fig.~5 from \citealp{rau2022}).
 This work constrains a complimentary parameter space to other searches for non-degenerate donor stars in \name as we are most sensitive to high $\log g$ companions.

 All but the lowest-mass MS He donors are excluded by our late-time imaging of \name.
-The $0.5~\Msun$ model from \citet{liu2021} would be detected at $\approx 2\sigma$ so $\gtrsim 0.5~\Msun$ MS He donors are disfavored.
+The $0.5~\Msun$ model from \citet{liu2021} would not be detected so $\geq 1.0~\Msun$ MS He donors are disfavored.
 For an assumed accreted He mass of $\approx 0.05~\Msun$ and an accretion efficiency of 50\%\footnote{The adopted 50\% accretion efficiency is purely instructive as the true accretion efficiency depends sensitively on the mass transfer rate \citep[e.g., ][]{piersanti2014, wu2017}.
-He shells with masses $\gtrsim 0.05~\Msun$ produce distinct early-time signatures \citep[e.g., ][]{polin2019, collins2022} that are not observed in \name.}, our results restrict MS He donors to $\lesssim 0.6~\Msun$ at the onset of RLOF.
+He shells with masses $\gtrsim 0.05~\Msun$ produce distinct early-time signatures \citep[e.g., ][]{polin2019, collins2022} that are not observed in \name.}, our results restrict MS He donors to $\lesssim 1.1~\Msun$ at the onset of RLOF.
 While such systems are observed in the Milky Way (i.e., AM CVn binaries) they are likely the progenitors of faint and spectroscopically peculiar \sneia \citep[e.g., ][]{bildsten2007, neunteufel2019} instead of normal \sneia such as \name.

 The SG He donors follow an opposing trend, with more massive companions being harder to detect due to the increasing mass of the envelope which increases the heating depth and thermalization timescale.
-SG He donors with masses $\gtrsim 1.1~\Msun$ (again assuming the mass of the He shell is $\lesssim 0.05~\Msun$ and an accretion efficiency of 50\%) are disfavored by our late-time imaging.
+SG He donors with masses $\gtrsim 0.9~\Msun$ (again assuming the mass of the He shell is $\lesssim 0.05~\Msun$ and an accretion efficiency of 50\%) are disfavored by our late-time imaging.
 Higher-mass SG He donors are inconsistent with pre-explosion imaging \citep{li2011, graur2014} so binaries with SG He stars are disfavored for \name.

 H-rich donors are less constrained by our latest epoch of \hst imaging but complement existing non-detections of H-rich companions.
-All ZAMS H-rich donors with masses $\gtrsim 2~\Msun$ are disfavored, representing a distinct improvement on the pre-explosion limit of $\approx 5~\Msun$ \citep{li2011}. $1.5~\Msun$ donors beyond the RLOF radius are also disfavored, but a $1.5~\Msun$ donor undergoing RLOF would be only marginally detected and $\leq 1~\Msun$ donors at $< 5~R_\star$ are unconstrained by the late-time \hst imaging due to their low post-impact luminosity ($\lesssim 10~\Lsun$).
+All ZAMS H-rich donors with masses $\gtrsim 2~\Msun$ are disfavored, representing a distinct improvement on the pre-explosion limit of $\approx 5~\Msun$ \citep{li2011}. $1.5~\Msun$ donors beyond $4~\rm R_\star$ are also disfavored but smaller separations would not be detected, and $\leq 1~\Msun$ donors at $< 5~R_\star$ are unconstrained by the late-time \hst imaging due to their low post-impact luminosity ($\lesssim 10~\Lsun$).